trilitech/tezos-developer-docs/docs/developing/wallet-setup.md

   date: 27 November 2023
 ---

-To work with Tezos, you need a wallet, which is an application that maintains your accounts and sends transactions to Tezos on your behalf.
+To work with Tezos, you need a wallet, which is an application that maintains your accounts and signs Tezos transactions on your behalf.
+Wallets allow you to interact with dApps without exposing your account's private key.

 ## Choosing a wallet